Avaya Does Not Have Native PCI-Compliant Payment Capture

 What if we are migrating away from Avaya?

-How does Shuttle handle Avaya's call recording?
+How does Shuttle keep card data out of Avaya's call recording?

 What is the cost?